 If you know ahead of time that your child will not be able to attend a practice or game, please call the coach.
 This will help the coaches plan accordingly.
 Also, if you have any concerns, please call the coaches or myself.

 Uniforms: Uniforms will be given to each player before the first game.
 The uniforms will be issued to the oldest players first.
 The uniforms are to be kept by the players and to be used only on game days.
 They should be cleaned after each game.
+Washing instructions for the uniforms will be sent home when the uniforms are handed out.
 The uniforms should be worn with non-marking gym shoes.